Agriculture and Forestry

 Per capita agricultural output in Belarus is on the level with the developed countries and in many aspects surpasses results of the CIS countries.
 The Belarusian food sector not only fully satisfies the domestic demand for food products, but also is one of the country’s main sources of revenue in foreign currency.

 Belarus’ main trading partner is the Russian Federation.
-Belarus constantly seeks to diversify export and currently exports products to 109 countries including all the CIS member states, the countries of the European Union, Asia, South America, and North America, the Middle East, Africa.
-In 2024, Belarus got access to new markets: Algeria, Morocco, Nepal, Ethiopia, Cambodia, Brunei Darussalam.
+Belarus constantly seeks to diversify export and currently exports products to 115 countries including all the CIS member states, the countries of the European Union, Asia, South America, and North America, the Middle East, Africa.
+In 2025, Belarus got access to new markets: Myanmar, Tanzania, the People's Democratic Republic of Korea, the Democratic Republic of Congo, Benin, Sierra Leone.

 Belarus is among the world’s three leading flax linen manufacturers.
-In 2024, the country produced 45,200 tonnes of it.
+In 2025, the country produced 58,300 tonnes of it (preliminary data).

 Forestry industry